-The Wolper Law Firm is currently investigating claims against Richard Yada, a former Financial Advisor at LPL Financial in Little Rock, Arkansas.
+The Wolper Law Firm, P.A. is currently investigating claims against Richard Yada, a former Financial Advisor at LPL Financial in Little Rock, Arkansas.
 Richard Yada has been in the securities industry since the 1980s and previously worked for Citigroup.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on September 4, 2018, FINRA sanctioned Richard Yada, barring him from the securities industry for a period of 2 months for allegedly engaging in unauthorized trading activity in customer accounts.
 As part of regulatory settlement, FINRA made the following findings: